 - Polyglot environments: gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.

 - Network constrained environments: gRPC messages are serialized with Protobuf, a lightweight message format.
 A gRPC message is always smaller than an equivalent JSON message.

 - Inter-process communication (IPC): IPC transports such as Unix domain sockets and named pipes can be used with gRPC to communicate between apps on the same machine.
 For more information, see Inter-process communication with gRPC.

 It's impossible to directly call a gRPC service from a browser today. gRPC heavily uses HTTP/2 features and no browser provides the level of control required over web requests to support a gRPC client.
 For example, browsers do not allow a caller to require that HTTP/2 be used, or provide access to underlying HTTP/2 frames.

 .NET Core has support for gRPC-Web.
-Visit Use gRPC in browser apps for more information.
+For more information, see Use gRPC in browser apps.

 Not human readable